nevsnode/gordon-php/README.md

 Gordon PHP
 ===

-Example library for Gordon written in PHP.
+Simple PHP-library for a taskqueue.
+Originally written as an example for [Gordon](https://github.com/nevsnode/gordon), but can also be used separately.

 Use with composer
 ---